localhost-international/react-native-dat-sdk/README.md

-# react-native-dat-sdk
+# React Native Dat SDK

-Dat SDK for React Native
+> Dat SDK for React Native.

+A work in progress.

 ## Installation